Stay healthy and active from infancy through adulthood, and manage your health with Erie's one-on-one and group programming.

 - Smoking Cessation

-Patients interested in one-on-one education or group programming can contact the Health Promotions team at 312-432-2763, or firstname.lastname@example.org
+Patients interested in one-on-one education can contact the Health Promotions team at 312-432-2763, or email@example.com

-An 8 week program that meets weekly to educate and support the management of diabetes and the control of sugar levels.
+An 8 week program that meets 1 time per week, for Erie patients, to educate and support the management of diabetes and the control of sugar levels.

-These cooking classes provide easy, affordable, and family-friendly recipes, teaching participants with limited food budgets to shop for and cook healthy meals.
+This drop-in group provide easy, affordable, and family-friendly recipes, to Erie patients and community members, teaching participants with limited food budgets to shop for and cook healthy meals.
 Learn more by visiting the Cooking Matters website.

 Our partnership with Top Box Foods allows Erie to bring affordable, fresh produce, meats, and foods to our communities, patients, and staff.
 Orders can be placed on the Top Box Foods website, www.topboxfoods.com.